Magical Shopping Arcade Abenobashi: Anime

 Magical Shopping Arcade Abenobashi was produced by Gainax and Madhouse.
 The series is directed by Hiroyuki Yamaga and Masayuki Kojima, with series composition by Yamaga and Satoru Akahori and screenplay by Jukki Hanada.
 The original character designs were done by Kenji Tsuruta.
 The music was composed by Shirō Sagisu.
 The series run for 13 episodes on Kids Station from April 4 to June 27, 2002.

 In North America, ADV Films announced the series' acquisition at Anime Boston in April 2003.
 The series was launched in four DVDs from December 16, 2003 to April 20, 2004.
 The series aired on G4's anime block Anime Unleashed in 2005.
 It also aired online on Anime Network in 2009.
 AEsir Holdings re-released the series on a single DVD volume on December 11, 2012.

-Episode list
+Episodes

 Reception

 Magical Shopping Arcade Abenobashi received an Excellence Award for animation at the 2002 Japan Media Arts Festival.